lhe17/nebula/README.md

 cautiously as well.
-In addition, at least a moderate number of subjects (\>30) are required for testing a subject-level variable using `nebula` simply because a small number of subjects are not enough to accurately estiamte the subject-level overdispersion.
+In addition, at least a moderate number of subjects (\>30) are required for testing a subject-level variable using `nebula` simply because a small number of subjects are not enough to accurately estimate the subject-level overdispersion.
 As shown in the original article, even 30 subjects lead to mild inflated type I errors in most simulated scenarios.
 If the number of subjects is small, methods accounting for small sample size (e.g., DESeq2, edgeR) should be used